New Farm-to-Fork LIVE Event Series Kicks Off (Plus Paella)

 The informative, engaging conversation was led by local TV personality Bethany Crouch.
 We look forward to continuing to work with Bethany through the rest of the series.
 Following the program, participants were treated to a reception that included Chef Santana’s paella, sourced from local ingredients including fish from Passmore Ranch and rice and Rue & Forsman.
 This was paired with sangria and an arugula and quinoa salad.

-Valley Vision will continue the Farm to Fork Live series with events in December, February, and late March.
-Click here for more information about the events, and we hope to see you there!
+Valley Vision will continue the Farm to Fork Live series with events in December, February, and March!

-Robyn Krock is a Valley Vision Project Leader managing food, agriculture, and broadband initiatives.
+Robyn Krock was a Valley Vision Project Leader managing food, agriculture, and broadband initiatives.